 Enhanced oil recovery at Lost Hills oilfield, California.
 Richard Masoner, CC BY 2.0

 This odd alliance between environmentalists and oil companies could mean profits for all.
 Carbon Engineering can sell the CO2 it has extracted from the atmosphere, which, they say, will be "permanently, safely and securely stored deep underground".
 Occidental Petroleum gets a reliable source of CO2 which it can use to keep older oilfields in operation.
+News and updates — Carbon Engineering

 Permanently storing CO2 underground at Hellisheiði Geothermal Power Plant, Iceland. Árni Sæberg, CC BY-SA 4.0